Databingo/aih/README.md

 $ go clean -cache && go clean -modcache
 $ cd aih && go mod tidy && go build
 ```
-- Or, download the executable [binary file](https://github.com/Databingo/aih/releases) according to your operating system.

 ## About Suggestions
 This is an open plan based on the idea of "Co-relation's enhancement of AI and human beings".
 If you have any suggestions, please write them in the Issues section.